-The Ramora fern, or “seven week fern” is more versatile.
+The Rumhora fern, or “seven weeks fern” is more versatile.
 It has this common name because, if cut and treated correctly, it will last for seven weeks, and is therefore used in floral decorations and exported abroad.
 Others are the Knysna fern and Carrot fern.

 In Spring and early summer look out for the striking Paintbrush Lily-Scadoxus puniceus along the forest pathways.

 Arum Lilies thrive in moist conditions next to streams, in patches of sunlight, and similarly bulbous plants like forest bluebells and Wild Irises brighten paths with bursts of colour.

 The prolific Plectranthus that grows easily in gardens, was first discovered in its shady forest home and has different varieties ranging from large shrubs to small plants in varying shades of lilac.

 I find the plethora of forest fungi intriguing and stunningly beautiful.
 The variety never ceases to amaze me.